KSUDS/course_guide/guides/vscode.md

 ![](https://byuidatascience.github.io/python4ds/screenshots/vscode-code-cells-01.png)

+### Settings adjustments

-To make the interactive window use more functional you can `ctrl + ,` or `cmd + ,` on a mac to open the settings.
-From there you can search _‘Send Selection to Interactive Window’_ and make sure the box is checked.
+To make the interactive window use more functional you can `ctrl + ,` (`cmd + ,` on a mac) to open the settings.
+From there you can alter a few defaults.

+- Search _‘Send Selection to Interactive Window’_ and make sure the box is checked.
 Now you will be able to use `shift + return` to send a selected chunk of code or an entire cell.
+- Search _'Collapse Cell Input Code By Default'_ and uncheck the box.
+Now, your code will show expanded in the interactive Python console history by default.
+- Search _'Always Scroll on New Cell'_ and make sure the box is checked.
+Now, each time you run a chunk or command from your `.py` script the interactive window will scroll to the output.

 ## R Extension for Visual Studio Code